slackpropagation/green-scorecard/README.md

 ## Project Overview

-**Green Scorecard** is an interactive ESG (Environmental, Social, Governance) analytics dashboard that helps companies track their sustainability progress and proactively identify compliance risks.
+**Green Scorecard** is a CO₂ emissions dashboard that helps companies track their environmental footprint, compare site-level emissions to real-world benchmarks, and predict which facilities are at risk of missing their reduction targets.

-With new ESG regulations rapidly emerging, many organizations struggle to keep up.
-This project simulates internal ESG metrics—like emissions, board diversity, and energy efficiency—and visualizes progress against industry benchmarks.
-It also features a predictive risk model that flags potential non-compliance before it happens.

-> Think of it as a real-time ESG cockpit—part analytics hub, part early warning system.
+This project uses real EPA FLIGHT data for benchmarking, simulates internal emissions across company sites, and applies machine learning to forecast compliance risk.
+It also includes a scenario simulator to visualize the impact of changes like increased output or renewable energy adoption.

 ---

 ## Key Features (Planned)

-- ✅ Simulated internal ESG metrics (CO₂ emissions, board composition, electricity usage, etc.)
+- ✅ Simulated internal CO₂ emissions data (scope 1, output, intensity)
-- 📊 Interactive ESG scorecard by category (Environment, Social, Governance)
+- 📊 Benchmark comparison using EPA FLIGHT dataset
-- ⚠️ Predictive “at-risk” flags using decision trees or logistic regression
+- ⚠️ Predictive risk model (logistic regression, decision tree) for next-quarter non-compliance
-- 🔄 Scenario tool: test what happens if metrics change (e.g., energy efficiency drops 5%)
+- 🔄 Scenario simulator: test impact of emissions changes, energy upgrades, or production shifts
-- 📈 Visual storytelling to highlight risk areas, progress, and priorities
+- 📈 Visual dashboard with site-level trends, risk flags, and intensity benchmarks

 ---